Duets: The Final Chapter

 The album featured orchestrated duets between Biggie and a number of popular rappers and singers, much like the previous LP Born Again (1999).
-Biggie's lyrics come from studio pieces of some of the songs he created during his life (his verse from "Notorious Thugs" in "Spit Your Game"), along with some less common lyrics (a freestyle from a promotional tape on "Hustler's Story"), & unreleased material (Biggie's verse in "Living in Pain" comes from an unreleased song from Ready to Die called "House of Pain") all remixed into duets.
+Biggie's lyrics come from studio pieces of some of the songs he created during his life (his verse from "Notorious Thugs" in "Spit Your Game"), along with some less common lyrics (a freestyle from a promotional tape on "Hustler's Story"), & unreleased material (Biggie's verse in "Living in Pain" comes from an unreleased song from Ready to Die called "House of Pain") all remixed into new songs.
 The package also included a DVD featuring previously unreleased performance footage and several of Biggie's music videos.

 Critical reception

 The album received mixed reviews by critics; Peter Relic of Rolling Stone gave the album 2 out of 5 stars, commenting that the title was inaccurate because the major presence of other artists overshadowed The Notorious B.I.G.'s presence.
 Relic believed that the guest appearances don't add much substance.
-Andy Kellman of Allmusic rated the album 2.5 out of 5.
+Andy Kellman of AllMusic rated the album 2.5 out of 5.
 Soren Baker of Los Angeles Times gave it two stars out of four.
 However, Steve Jones of USA Today gave it all four stars.
 Method Man, in particular, was a huge critic of the album, stating that "they got niggas on that album Big would have never rocked with, for real. " He also brought up the fact that he was the only other rapper that Biggie chose to have on his debut album Ready to Die.